Having an up-to-date WordPress backup protects you against unexpected server failures and hacks.

-In this article, we will tell you which WordPress files are important to back up and the right way to do it.
+In this article, we will show you which WordPress files you should back up and how to do it.

 Why Set Up WordPress Backups?